Understand more about composting toilets

 Our in-house compost toilet guru Martin, will help explain the composting process

-Composting is a completely natural process, involving many types of bacteria, fungi, earthworms and other macro-organisms, which convert organic raw materials into a nutrient-rich, sweet-smelling humus soil.
+Composting is a completely natural process, involving many types of naturally-occuring bacteria, fungi, earthworms and other macro-organisms.
+They convert the organic raw materials into a nutrient-rich, sweet-smelling, humus soil or compost.

 A key concept with composting is to understand that it’s part of nature’s great nutrient recycling scheme and has been going on for literally millions of years.
 Left long enough, anything that was once living, will compost and add nutrients and structure back to the soil.
 It’s one of the fundamental cycles of life that make our Earth habitable and regenerative.